williamcaseylucas/trello-clone/my-app/README.md

 - add %s among other values in meta data in orignial layout and then you can export generateMetadata() in any SSR component and return some 'title' string and have it dynamically render if you have a 'title' component in your base layout
 - Layout has children and params where params has id based on folder name
 - router.refresh(); // so we refetch server components

+# Css

+- Have max-w-[something] as parent and then image inside with relative and item center with child of object-cover will fill, then seperate child with mx-auto will scale everything inside to the middle

 # hydration